 Fred Nathan and his wife, Arlyn, have three children, all of whom attend Santa Fe Prep.
 Fred is Executive Director of Think New Mexico, an independent, results-oriented, statewide public policy think tank, which he founded in 1999.
 Prior to that, Fred, a recovering attorney, served as Special Counsel to then-Attorney General Tom Udall for eight years.
 Fred is a former trustee of Williams College, where he is a Phi Beta Kappa graduate.

 Carol Romero-Wirth is a Trustee Emerita after serving nine years on the Board of Trustees finishing as Board Chair from 2010 to 2012.
-She is currently the chair of Prep’s 50th Anniversary Capital Campaign.
+She chaired Prep’s 50th Anniversary Capital Campaign.
 She holds degrees from Colorado College, the Lyndon B. Johnson School of Public Affairs at the University of Texas in Austin and the University of New Mexico School of Law.
 As a lawyer with a masters degree in public policy, Carol has worked over the last thirty years in public policy, politics, government and philanthropy.
 She has served on many Santa Fe nonprofit boards including the Santa Fe Community Foundation, Literacy Volunteers of Santa Fe, the New Mexico Environmental Law Center, Wood Gormley Elementary School PTC, Breakthrough Santa Fe, Communities in Schools, the Santa Fe Chamber Music Festival, and the Atalaya Institute.
 She and her husband, Peter, have two children.
 Alex, Santa Fe Prep Class of ’11 and Harvard Class of ’15.
 Elena, Santa Fe Prep Class of ’15 and George Washington University Class of ’19.